ajloza/MedDiff/README.md

 ## Todo:

+working on allowing 3 types of comparisons:
+ - inpatient to inpatient
+ - outpatient to in patient (for admit med rec)
+ - inpatient to outpatient (discharge)

+functionality
+ - comparison
+ - add a structured med
+ - designate

+### current version:
 - [ ] change color highlighting red+green = yellow and collapse red
 - [ ] develop synonymns for route, frequency, units
 - [ ] export list in nice format to clipboard

+### improved outpatient med rec:
+- [ ] ability to add a structured med from the VA master list
+- [ ] designate each med as "not taking", "taking", "taking differently"